ONSAS/ONSAS.docs/docs/src/tutorials/StaticVonMisesTruss/staticVonMisesTruss.md

 ## boundaryConds

  The elements are submitted to two different BC settings.
 The nodes $1$ and $3$ are fixed without applied loads (first BC), and node $2$ has a constraint in displacement and an applied load (second BC).
+The load factor function of the second BC is set so that the target load 1.5e8 is reached at 1 second.
+The density is set to zero, then no inertial effects are considered.

 ```
 boundaryConds.loadCoordSys = { []        ; 'global'   } ;